Year Lead

 We are happy to consider applications from candidates who would like to work part-time on a job-share basis: please indicate your preferred working pattern in your application.

-Interviews for shortlisted candidates will take place on Thursday 16 and Friday 17 May and candidates need to be available to attend on both days.
+Interviews for shortlisted candidates will take place on Thursday 27 June and candidates need to be available on that date.

 For full details about this role, please read the candidate information pack.